-A Quick Guide to the London Christmas Markets 2020
+A Quick Guide To The Best London Christmas Markets 2023

 London is a fabulous city to visit at any time of year but it is really magical at Christmas.
 If you’re a fan of Christmas markets, then the huge choice of London Christmas markets will not disappoint.

 Wandering around these Christmas markets is a really lovely thing to do at Christmas and makes London one of the best UK cities to visit at Christmas.

 **We are keeping an eye on dates for the 2023 London Christmas markets.
 In case they do not happen, here are details on virtual Christmas market and other virtual Christmas events!
 This post contains affiliate links.
 Should you buy something through them, we may earn a small commission but at no extra cost to you**

 Walking around London is one of the best ways to see the city.
 Visiting London at Christmas and would to like to join a small group for a tour of the London Christmas markets?